Convergence and error propagation results on a linear iterative unfolding method: A linear iterative unfolding method

 \subsection{\textbf{\textit{Estimation of statistical error}}}

-Armed with the bias error estimates of Theorem~\ref{biaserror} one can construct penalty functions which define optimal stopping criterion of the iteration, and one can quantify the error of the approximation at finite iteration order which decreases with increasing iteration order.
+Armed with the approximation error estimates of Theorem~\ref{approximationerror} one can construct penalty functions which define optimal stopping criterion of the iteration, and one can quantify the error of the approximation at finite iteration order which decreases with increasing iteration order.

 In practice, however, the unfolding problem $g=A_{\rho}f + e$ may also contain a small statistical error term $e$ whose expectation value is zero, its exact value is unknown, but an estimate to the behavior of the random variable $e(x)$ for each $x\in X$ is available.
-Normally, the covariance matrix $\mathrm{Cov}(e)$ is known along with the measured pdf $g$ and the known response function $\rho$.
-If, for instance, $g$ was a histogram, then $\mathrm{Cov}(e)=\mathrm{Cov}(g)$ will be nothing but the diagonal matrix composed of the histogram bin entries.
+Normally, the statistical covariance matrix $\mathrm{Cov}(e)$ is known along with the measured pdf $g$ and the known response function $\rho$.
+If, for instance, $g$ was a result of a measurement in the form of a histogram, then $\mathrm{Cov}(e)=\mathrm{Cov}(g)$ will be nothing but the diagonal matrix composed of the histogram bin entries.
 The question naturally arises: how can one quantify the propagated statistical error of the $N$-th iterative approximation of $f$, i.e.\ of $f_{N}$.
-In the followings we show an exact formula for the case when $g$ is measured as a histogram, i.e.\ can be regarded as an $n$-component vector of real probability variables with known covariance.
+In the followings we show an exact formula for the case when $g$ is measured as a histogram, i.e.\ when $g$ can be regarded as an $n$-component vector of real probability variables with known covariance.

-\begin{Rem} The following simple facts in probability theory will aid the argumentation of the statistical error propagation. \begin{enumerate} \item If $v$ is a $n$-component vector of real probability variables, then its covariance $\mathrm{Cov}(v)$ is an $n\times n$ real symmetric positive matrix.
+\begin{remark} The following simple facts in probability theory will aid the argumentation of the statistical error propagation. \begin{enumerate}[(i)] \item If $v$ is a $n$-component vector of real probability variables, then its covariance $\mathrm{Cov}(v)$ is an $n\times n$ real symmetric positive matrix.
 Therefore, for any $m\geq n$ there exists (not necessarily uniquely) a real $n\times m$ matrix $\mathrm{Err}(v)$ such that